Prior to applying to ASPCO, we ask that you familiarize yourself with our membership agreement below.

-- The Co-op offers three levels of Membership: Artist Member, Associate Member, Project Member (referred to collectively herein as “Member” or “Members”).
+- The Co-op offers four levels of Membership: Power User, Artist Member, Associate Member, Project Member (referred to collectively herein as “Member” or “Members”).
 The differences in Membership are explained in the ASPCO document “Information for Prospective Members.”

 Member agrees as follows:

 - Membership Dues.
 To pay Membership Dues as set by the Board of Directors.
 Membership Dues must be paid each calendar year on the anniversary of membership.